SebastianGomezVidal/programsCatalog/OBG_Market_Android/Readme.md

 ## Things that you might need

-In order to run this program, you would need to install (for MAC):
+In order to run this app, you need to:

-1. brew install node

-2. brew install watchman

-3. npm install -g react-native-cli

-4. clone this project onto your PC
+1. clone this project onto your PC

-5. from terminal locate the cloned project

-6. run react-native run-android

-7. For further information about how to run this app from terminal or how to configure the program for other OS visit [https://www.raywenderlich.com/247-react-native-tutorial-building-android-apps-with-javascript] (React Native Tutorial: Building Android Apps with JavaScript)
+2. run it on Android Studio

-8. Enjoy
+3. Enjoy

 ## What should this app do?